cosmos/sdk-tutorials/academy/2-cosmos-concepts/7-multistore-keepers.md

     }, nil
 ```

 You would also do the same for `MsgPlayMoveResponse` and `MsgRejectGame`.
 Why not try it out as an exercise?
-See at the bottom of the page for links.
+See the bottom of the page for relevant links.
 <br/><br/>
 **More on game theory**

-Some players may drop out from games.
-Especially if they know they are about to lose.
+Some players may drop out from games, especially if they know they are about to lose.
 As the blockchain designer, you need to protect your blockchain, and in particular to avoid bloat, or locked tokens.

 A good first point is to introduce a game deadline.
 This demonstrates how you would add a small feature to your existing blockchain: